JefferyHus/graphql-pagination/README.md

 Hey there!
 Glad you are here and welcome to `GraphQL Pagination` tutorial.
 The goal of this tutorial is to guide you through setting up your pagination using `graphql`.

+In `graphql` there are two major approches, the first one is `offset style` and the second one goes by `cursor style`.
+Let's go together and start by the easiest one.

 ## Offset Pagination

 Now that you have your blog up and running, you notice that you are querying all your posts.
 This is not efficient, especially if you go over a 100 blog posts.
 Your SQL query will grow by time and spend then more time to execute.

-To solve the problem, by default as someone who knows SQL well, you will probably think of paginating.
-The way you do it is by adding two arguments to your SQL query `offset` and `limit`.
-You are greatly correct about what you are thinking right now.
-Yes you are again correct, you can do this in your graphql code base.
+To solve the problem, by default as someone who knows SQL well, you will probably think of pagination.
+The way you do it is by adding two arguments to your SQL query `offset`<sup>1</sup> and `limit`<sup>2</sup>.
+You are asking right now about how to achieve this in your `graphql` server.

 Allow me to show you an example of fetching 10 blog posts from all your posts starting from the 11th one.
 Your query will look like this: